janknaup/sparkify/README.md

 Some aggregates were removed during the training since they were identified as problematic:
 * Time stamp of first log event -
-  Related to the age of the user account ad redundant with the registration time stamp
+  Related to the age of the user account and redundant with the registration time stamp
 * Time stamp of latest log event -
   Leads to data leakage and therefore over-fitting.
 A user who's latest log event is further in the past than others is very likely to have cancelled their subscription already